How to get from Siargao to Manila

 The ferries from Siargao dock at Macapagal Port in Surigao City.

-Since the terminal is just 5 km away from the port, the ride would take around 15 minutes.
+The terminal is 5 km away from the port and the ride would take around 15 minutes.

 Step 3: Surigao Terminal to Butuan Terminal by Bus

-We recommend taking a bus for this route, as buses leave every hour.
+We recommend taking a bus for this route, because buses leave every 30 minutes to 1 hour.
 A van, on the other hand, would wait until it is full of passengers before departing the terminal.

-Bachelor Express buses have hourly trips from Surigao to Butuan.
-It costs 270 PHP ($4.70) to Butuan Terminal.
-The ride takes around 3 hours.
+Bachelor Express buses run hourly from Surigao to Butuan.
+A ticket on an air-conditioned bus costs 300 PHP ($5.10), and the ride takes around 3 hours.

 The bus drops passengers off at Butuan City Integrated Bus Terminal.